Menu

 Work With Your Doctor

-I always encourage thyroid patients to get their test results printed off, for ease of reference and comparison as you try things to correct your thyroid levels and reach good health.
+I always encourage thyroid patients to get a copy of their test results, for ease of reference and comparison as you try things to correct your thyroid levels and reach good health.

 It’s important to remember that as we’re all individual, optimal levels can look different for different people too.